-“The safeguards against the eurozone dictating terms to the UK are significant,” it said, “while the restrictions on EU migrants’ access to welfare would make the current system fairer and help reduce the incentives to move to the UK to perform low-paid, low-skilled work.”
+“The safeguards against the eurozone dictating terms to the United Kingdom are significant,” it said, “while the restrictions on EU migrants’ access to welfare would make the current system fairer and help reduce the incentives to move to the United Kingdom to perform low-paid, low-skilled work.”

 Britain is already the most semi-detached member of the 28-nation bloc, having opted out of the euro currency, the Schengen free-travel zone and areas of police and judicial cooperation.